 Can I travel on the weekends?

-The programme offers a nice balance between volunteer work in school and the time you have for leisure time or traveling on the weekends.
-On the other hand, you should know your host family may look into spending good quality time with you on the weekends.
+The programme offers a nice balance between volunteer work in schools and the time you have for leisure time or traveling on the weekends.
+However, you should know your host family may look into spending good quality time with you on the weekends too.

 Is Peru safe to travel?